Srossmanreich/actvrcrd.ly/README.md

 	* Improve RESTfulness of routes
 	* Add if xhr / ajax check in routes

 Want to contribute?
-Feel free to contact me via GitHub or by email: Srossmanreich@gmail.com
+Feel free to contact me via <a href="https://github.com/Srossmanreich/actvrcrd.ly">GitHub</a> or by email: Srossmanreich@gmail.com